(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Why we love it: If you aren’t ready to make any more investments into the camping essentials, the pots and pans you use at home will certainly do the job just fine.
 I just don’t like how much space they take up, and the handles always get in the way when packing them up.
 These pots have removable handles, so they don’t get hot when sitting on the fire (or camp stove) and nest, so they never take up more than the space of just one pot.
 Tip: store your pots and pans with thin dishtowels in between so the coating doesn’t get scratched while stacked.

 Why we love it: Instead of a fork and spoon for each person, this fork/spoon combo works better than a spork and cuts down on gear to pack up.

 17. A Kitchen Gear Combo

-Why we love it: The best space saving camping ideas are often finding gear that has multiple uses.
-And this one has 3 uses for just one thing in the gear box.
+Why we love it: The best space-saving camping ideas are often finding gear that has multiple uses.
+And this one has 3 uses for just one thing in the gearbox.
 Give veggies a good rinse, then collapse the colander into a cutting board to chop them up.
-After dinner, pop it back out and use the plug to convert into a wash bin for quick clean up.
+After dinner, pop it back out and use the plug to convert it into a bin for washing dishes after your outdoor meal.

 18. Heat Resistant Gloves

 Why we love it: We’ve saved the best for last!
 Our Ove Glove has become our favorite of all our space-saving camping gear, and one of the most valuable items in our camping essentials tote.
 So valuable that our son was given one for his birthday this year as a rite of passage in manning the campfire with Dad.
 This glove is meant to protect against the heat and makes moving logs around to keep that campfire roaring super easy – plus it’s much easier to pack than a fire poker.

 We’d love to know about your favorite space-saving camping ideas, tips, and favorite gear in the comments!

 Click below to save this post on camping space savers on Pinterest!